SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 **Execution Status. **A bar chart with the count of execution statuses in the last 24 hours.

-### Google Cloud Function - Audit Events
+### Audit Events

-This dashboard works with Google Cloud Audit logs, where Admin activity [audit logs of cloud function are used](https://cloud.google.com/functions/docs/monitoring/audit-logging).
-The panels here list recent audit log events along with any unauthorized  audit event, listing audit event with time and any error audit event along with error code and error message.
+The **Google Cloud Function - Audit Events** dashboard uses the Google Cloud Admin activity [audit logs of cloud function](https://cloud.google.com/functions/docs/monitoring/audit-logging).
+The panels here list the recent audit log events, unauthorized audit events, audit events over time, and error audit events with error codes and error messages.

 <img src={useBaseUrl('img/integrations/google/google-cloud-functions-statistics.png')} alt="Google Cloud Functions dashboards" />

-### Google Cloud Function - Performance Details
+### Performance Details

-This panel is based on cloud function metrics.
-See trends over time for instance count(active and idle), number of executions, execution time, User memory, and outgoing traffic along with execution distribution with status and timeshift comparison of execution time and number of execution.
+The **Google Cloud Function - Performance Details** dashboard is based on cloud function metrics.
+See trends over time for instance count (active and idle), number of executions, execution time, User memory, and outgoing traffic along with execution distribution, with status and timeshift comparison of execution time and number of executions.

 <img src={useBaseUrl('img/integrations/google/google-cloud-functions-advanced-metrics.png')} alt="Google Cloud Functions dashboards" />

-### Google Cloud Function - Platform Logs
+### Platform Logs
-This dashboard works with Google Cloud platform logs of cloud function.
-Cloud Functions writes logs to this stream that indicate the start and end of execution, as well as the stdout and stderr from those executions.
-Based on these logs we have panels giving insights into - execution status, listing top function with  number of execution, average latency, error status and recent failures.
+The **Google Cloud Function - Platform Logs** dashboard uses Google Cloud platform logs of cloud function, which writes logs to the stream that indicate the start and end of execution, as well as the stdout and stderr from those executions.
+Based on these logs, we have panels giving insights into - execution status, listing top functions with a number of executions, average latency, error status, and recent failures.